Racism, Not Race by Joseph L. Graves Jr. & Alan Goodman

 Contact email: firstname.lastname@example.org

-My teaching, research and writing focus on better understanding the processes by which large scale political economic processes such as inequality and racism have biological consequences as indicated by measures of stress, health and nutrition.
-How do ecologies and ideologies intersect and have consequences in and under the skin?
-The pages to follow on teaching, research project, and publications are organized around three overlapping concentrations.
+Much of my teaching, research, and writing focus on better understanding the processes by which political/economic systems such as inequality and racism have biological consequences as indicated by measures of stress, health, and nutrition.

-Biology, Culture & Political-Economy.
 My main theoretical interest focuses on how we think about “what is (human) biology” and how political-economic processes such as inequality and racism dialectically intersect with human bodies and biologicals.
-This work includes measuring childhood health and nutrition in the present, mostly in Egypt and Mexico (including what Tom Leatherman and I call coca-colonization).
+This work includes measuring childhood health and nutrition in the present, mostly in Egypt and Mexico (including what Tom Leatherman and I call Coca-Colonization).
 It also includes developing method and theory in paleo-epidemiology, from studying the transition to horticulture at Dickson Mounds, Illinois to the biological consequences of enslavement (New York African Burial Ground Project).
-The picture (right) is of a group of students at Teotihuacan, Mexico.
-We worked in the Solis Valley, Mexico to study nutrition and pollution as part of a grant titled Are we what we eat?

-Teeth as Tools for Measuring Stress, Nutrition, & Health.
+I also work on teeth as indicators of nutrition, pollution and migration.
 Looking at tooth enamel is much like the news — it is mostly the bad news that is of interest.
 Enamel, the hard coating of teeth, uniquely provides a nearly permanent, chronological record of physiological states: stress, nutrition, pollution, as well as movements and migrations.
 I’m fascinated with methods and results by which one can “read” this information from old and contemporary teeth.
-In addition to a long standing interest in reading abnormal histological events (caused by cellular processes) I collaborate with Dula Amarasiriwardena to evaluate chemical changes over time in lead, other pollutants, and nutritionally significant elements such as iron and zinc.
+In addition to a long-standing interest in reading abnormal histological events (caused by cellular processes) I collaborate with Dula Amarasiriwardena to evaluate chemical changes over time in lead, other pollutants, and nutritionally significant elements such as iron and zinc.